Exploring Roofing Terminology

 Alligatoring - Crackling in roofing products due to shrinkage from sunlight, oxidation or heat/cold exposure.

-Asphalt – Dark substance, petroleum based byproduct of processing crude oil to obtain fuels.
+Asphalt – Dark substance, petroleum based byproduct of processing crude oil, used in waterproofing.

 Base Sheet - A heavy sheet often used as the first ply in built-up roofing.